International Call Recording Laws & Compliance Guide

 Call Recording Compliance Tips for Call Centers

-In addition to following the laws of the land, call recording etiquette should be maintained and well-rehearsed within your call center.
+In addition to following the call recording laws, call recording etiquette should be maintained and well-rehearsed within your call center.
 Just like getting their problems resolved quickly, customers expect safety and security measures in place regarding their sensitive and private conversations from the brands they do business with.

 If call recording has been enabled in your phone system, below are some best practices to follow so your customers know you have their best interest at heart, always.